Chater-Lea: Motorcycle production

 The company made frames for bicycles from its founding and soon offered engines to add to them.
 Complete motorcycles were made from 1903 and by 1908 Chater-Lea were entering the Isle of Man TT races.
 They used a variety of proprietary engines before the First World War.

 Peacetime production started in 1919 with twin-cylinder models followed by large singles in the 1920s.
 In the early 1920s Chater-Lea tried to change its touring image into a sportier one and employed Dougal Marchant as development engineer.

 He converted a Woodmann-designed ohv Blackburne engine to overhead camshaft and it became the first 350 cc to exceed 100 mi/h, recording 100.81 mi/h over the flying kilometre during April 1924.
 Later, Marchant set a world record flying kilometre for 350 cc and 500 cc motorcycles at 102.9 mi/h for the firm, though the engine was his special and not the later face-cam Chater-Lea production engine.
 Few resulting sports Chater-Lea models were sold but the firm won a contract to supply 800 AA Patrol sidecar outfits to offset their costs.
 Austrian rider Michael Geyer won many races riding the "Camshaft" model.

 The last motorcycles were made in 1936.
 At one time they made the world's fastest 350 cc model.
 Production stopped when Chater-Lea's engine supplier, Blackburne, ceased operations.

 Relaunch in 21st century

-Chater-Lea formally relaunched the company as a UK based high-end bicycle component manufacturer in the spring 2019, according to the companies website and an article appearing in Forbes Magazine.
+Chater-Lea formally relaunched the company as a UK based high-end bicycle component manufacturer in the spring 2019, according to the company's website and an article appearing in Forbes Magazine.
 It was announced in January 2020 that the revived Chater-Lea had taken over management of Classic Lightweights a comprehensive online repository on the history of British bespoke bicycle and component manufacture.
 A rebuilt and redesigned Classic Lightweights site was launched in September 2020.